Team-Schwessinger/Team_B_S/how_to_join.md

 ---
-title: How to Join Team Schwessinger
+title: How to Join
 permalink: /how_to_join/
 ---

+### How to Join Team Schwessinger